 - Costs associated with counseling services

-Our attorneys can sit down with you and listen to your story.
+Our Waterloo medical malpractice attorney can sit down with you and listen to your story.
 We work to understand all of the ways in which you have been affected by a medical professional’s negligence and, from there, create tailored legal strategies aimed at securing all of the compensation you are owed.

 Do you have reason to believe that you might have been the victim of medical malpractice?
-Our attorneys are ready to help.
+Our Waterloo medical malpractice lawyers are ready to help.
 At Ball, Kirk & Holm, P.C., we have been serving people throughout Iowa for over 60 years.
 We can help you understand your options and fight for the justice you and your family deserve.